Hi peeps! This is a cut and paste of part of an email that I sent to Yogani.

 "The truth is that we all have equal access to the divine life through our human nervous system.
 You can choose to be anointed if you are willing to do the work that goes with it – the work of applying the knowledge of human transformation, which is doing spiritual practices every day. "

-Hi Christi: That is one interpretation, though I think being anointed also means to travel a higher path in active surrender to our chosen ideal, not necessarily tied to being physically anointed from the inside or the outside.
+That is one interpretation, though I think being anointed also means to travel a higher path in active surrender to our chosen ideal, not necessarily tied to being physically anointed from the inside or the outside.
 When we choose, then we are chosen, or anointed.
 In time, the ojas comes along with that, being a component of the rise of ecstatic conductivity and radiance.
 The oil anointing ceremonies found in the religions can be viewed as metaphorical representations of that process.
-The guru is in you.

 Hi Shanthi,